alison-carrera/mabalgs/README.md

 ```

 In this simulation we have something different.
 Now, at a given time we need to set the probability of all available arms in each position of the rank, and
-the last array is the rank position click probabilitie or velocity of convergence at given ranking position.
+the last array is the rank position click probability (velocity of convergence at given ranking position).

 The total time of the simulation was 3000 steps and each point of the chart is an average of 1000 simulations with 3000 steps each.